+The legal protections of the confidentiality order of April 17, 2008, therefore moot the confidentiality concerns underlying this portion of Remnant's argument.

+CONCLUSION

 The order of July 28, 2008, denying Remnant's Rule 59(e) motion to amend order should be affirmed as that motion fails to survive the appropriate standard of review.
 The documents subpoenaed from Remnant are relevant to the claims and defenses of both sides of the underlying controversy.
 The Defendants' third-party subpoenas are not abusive.

 In the June 16, 2008, hearing, Magistrate Judge Carmody thought that there wasn't evidence in the record concerning entities other than 3ABN and Shelton, but she allowed the Defendants to later seek documents from Remnant pertaining to those other entities.
 In actuality, note 14 of Doc.
 3-12 through Doc.
 3-14 documented that, inter alia, D&L and DLS were indeed organizations related to 3ABN.
 Given the further evidence discovered since the June 16, 2008, hearing pertaining to the critical role of payments to Shelton through DLS, the Defendants seek a clarification of the July 20 order that documents concerning direct or indirect payments from or to Shelton by definition include indirect payments to him through D&L and DLS.
 Remnant's counsel represented that he did not oppose such production once Remnant's appeals are exhausted, though he was not authorized by Remnant to commit.
 (Pickle Aff. ¶ 23, Ex.
 PP-QQ).

 Respectfully submitted,

-Dated: August 20, 2008
+Dated: August 20, 2008 /s/ Gailon Arthur Joy

-/s/ Gailon Arthur Joy, pro se Gailon Arthur Joy, pro se P.O.
-Box 1425, Sterling, MA 01564 Tel: (978) 422-3525 and
+Gailon Arthur Joy, pro se P.O.
+Box 1425, Sterling, MA 01564

+Tel: (978) 422-3525

+and

+/s/ Robert Pickle

-/s/ Robert Pickle, pro se Robert Pickle, pro se 1354 County Highway 21, Halstad, MN 56548 Tel: (218) 456-2568
+Robert Pickle, pro se

+1354 County Highway 21, Halstad, MN 56548

+Tel: (218) 456-2568